USS Theodore Roosevelt Damage Control Drill

-PACIFIC OCEAN (Nov.
-1, 2025) – U.S. Navy Aviation Electronics Technician Airman Arthur Nuguid participates in a pipe-patching drill in the hangar bay of the Nimitz-class aircraft carrier, USS Theodore Roosevelt (CVN 71), Nov.
-1, 2025.
-Theodore Roosevelt, flagship of Carrier Strike Group (CSG) 9, is underway in the U.S. 3rd Fleet area of operation conducting advanced training to bolster strike group readiness and capability.
-(U.S. Navy photo by Mass Communication Specialist Seaman Maddix Almeyda)
+SAN DIEGO (Nov.
+24, 2025) – U.S. Navy Aviation Boatswain’s Mate (Handling) Airman Makayla Alerte checks firefighting equipment in preparation for a damage control drill in the hangar bay of the Nimitz-class aircraft carrier USS Theodore Roosevelt (CVN 71) Nov.
+24, 2025.
+Theodore Roosevelt, the flagship of Carrier Strike Group 9, is currently pierside at Naval Air Station North Island in its homeport of San Diego.
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Adam Barnett)

 |Date Taken: